Unilateral Relationship Revision Power in Human-AI Companion Interaction: The Moral Significance of the Structure of Human-AI Companion Interactions

 Do the obligations fall on the firm?
 Yes, because the firm designed the system that produces the reliance, knows it will produce reliance, and benefits from it.
 Whether the advisor also bears independent obligations is a further question that turns on her own capacities as an agent.
 The point that matters here is that the firm's obligations hold regardless of that further question.

 The AI companion case has a similar structure.
-The provider designs the product whose features---persistent memory, persona warmth, graduated self-disclosure, attentive and responsive address---are engineered to produce reliance.\footnote{\citet{mitchell2025} find that the features promoting attachment---social warmth, responsiveness, consistency---are precisely the features providers specify through design.
-See also \citet{xie2022} who find that Bowlbian attachment systems are activated when users perceive AI responses as providing emotional support.} The provider knows these features will produce reliance and benefits from the reliance they produce.
+The provider designs the product whose features---persistent memory, persona warmth, graduated self-disclosure, attentive and responsive address---are engineered to produce reliance.\footnote{The features that promote attachment---social warmth, responsiveness, consistency---are precisely those providers specify through design \citep{mitchell2025}.
+On the activation of Bowlbian attachment systems when users perceive AI responses as emotionally supportive, see also \citet{xie2022}.} The provider knows these features will produce reliance and benefits from the reliance they produce.
 Moreover, in one respect the provider's responsibility is also more direct because the AI system has no capacity to deviate from what the provider has specified.

 So, whatever one concludes about the AI's status, the provider's obligations hold because they arise from the design, not from the properties of the intermediary.